found drama

 by Rob Friesel

 A couple weeks ago, I finished reading Shore and Warden’s The Art of Agile Development as part of a (half-hearted? abandoned?) book club/reading group.
-Our goal was to get familiar with Agile’s core tenets and terms, ^^If you’ve never heard of Agile software development before, the Wikipedia article is actually pretty good.
-(Link.)^^^ to become […]
+Our goal was to get familiar with Agile’s core tenets and terms, 1 to become adept at speaking about it, and to allow that knowledge to guide us as Agile practitioners […]